luispedro/metarabbit/draft-nonspecific.rst

 This will of course lead to a citation Matthew Effect: if you are highly cited, you are likely to get even more citations.

+§

+This has implications for open access.
+Whenever I have a paper I really want to read that is not open-access and to which my institution does not have access, I can generally get it by asking the author for a preprint.
+If, however, I am not looking for a specific paper but just something in a general area, then it whether something it open access or not may make me choose to read (and then subsequently cite) one paper instead of the other.